 - Batman’s costume might not look as impressive on a weekly TV series versus movies.
 I don’t know about this, as the costumes on existing TV shows look OK.
 That, and if the ugly-as-sin “tumbler” tank-like Nolan movie Batmobile can be apparently deemed as “iconic” (for some reason)…

-- The spectre (depending on one’s point of view) of the classic 1960s Adam West “Batman” TV series might still loom over the idea of creating a new live-action TV show actually starring a costumed Caped Crusader.
+- The specter (depending on one’s point of view) of the classic 1960s Adam West “Batman” TV series might still loom over the idea of creating a new live-action TV show actually starring a costumed Caped Crusader.

 - Some suggest Warner Bros. doesn’t want the lucrative Batman movies “diluted” by a TV version.
 However, that hasn’t stopped multiple Batman animated TV series and direct-to-video films, the latter which can be as dark as their live-action counterparts (an adaption of “The Killing Joke?”).

 Overall, I suspect Superman’s more popular than Batman for live-action TV due to a mix of: a more charismatic lead character; Superman-related shows having a tendency toward being successful and long-running; a teenage version of Superman that’s easier to adapt; women making up a large part of the fandom and cast of Superman-related shows; and DC already has a wildly successful TV show starring one of their most popular Batman pastiches.